miharothl/CarND-Path-Planning-Project/test/lib/gtest/googlemock/docs/CookBook.md

 and you should see an `OUTPUT_DIR` directory being created with files `gtest/gtest.h`, `gmock/gmock.h`, and `gmock-gtest-all.cc` in it.
 These three files contain everything you need to use Google Mock (and Google Test).
-Just copy them to anywhere you want and you are ready to write tests and use mocks.
+Just copy them to anywhere you want and you are Ready to write tests and use mocks.
 You can use the [scrpts/test/Makefile](../scripts/test/Makefile) file as an example on how to compile your tests against them.